Overview

 Through the right-hand pane of a finding on the Findings page

-Via the Standards tab, where you can add or remove NIST CSF 1.1 or 2.0 subcategories
+Via the Standards tab, where NIST CSF 1.1 or 2.0 subcategories can be added or removed

-The primary framework is shown first, but you can update mappings for either framework if you're using both.
+The primary framework is shown first, but mappings can be updated for either framework if both are in use.

 Updating Maturity After Fixing a Finding

-Accept the default maturity score applied by Hyver
+Accept the default maturity score applied by the Cye platform

 Or manually adjust the maturity level to better reflect the improved state